6 Beautiful Places to Visit in Niagara-on-the-Lake

 There are a lot of things to do around Niagara-on-the-Lake, but for a truly unique experience you need to head to Shiny Apple Cider.
 As the name suggests, they produce tasty ciders, but they’re also known for their selection of VQA wines that are perfect for hosting friends or for enjoying yourself.
 Their ciders are made using 100% Ontario grown apples sourced from family farms, and they use a unique blend of 7 varieties of apples to create the taste.
 With a bright and vibrant outdoor patio, it’s definitely a great choice to visit during the summer.

 Shiny Apple Cider offers a number of tasting experiences that you won’t find anywhere else.
 We tried their Tasting in the Vines experience which was incredible.
 We sat in the middle of the vineyard on a beautifully decorated picnic table and were served a mixture of 4 wines and ciders, paired with a snack board.
-A member of the team provided us with more insight into each sample and answered any questions we had.
-It’s quite a romantic thing to do in Niagara-on-the-Lake as well, and is rather unique so definitely get this added to your itinerary.
+A member of the team provided us with more insight into each drink and answered any questions we had.

-We stayed in room 3, which was the King Room with a full bathroom and river view.
+We stayed in Room 3, which was the King Room with a full bathroom and river view.
 The balcony outside of our room was shared with other guests but we always had it to ourselves.
-The room is decorated with Canadiana furniture and there are historical prints on the wall which are interesting to look more closely at.
+Room 3 is decorated with Canadiana furniture and there are historical prints on the walls which are interesting to look more closely at.
 We couldn’t have asked for a more comfortable bed, and the room and bathroom were spotless.
-You can see why the South Landing Inn is a popular oasis for tourists - it’s unlike any other inn in the Niagara region.
+You can see why South Landing Inn is a popular oasis for tourists – it’s unlike any other inn in the Niagara Region.

 >> Click here for the most up to date prices at South Landing Inn <<

 Have you been to Niagara-on-the-Lake before?
-I would love to hear any recommendations you have about other unique places to visit or activities to do, even in the wintertime.
-Let me know your thoughts in the comment section below, and don’t forget to follow my travels on Instagram.
+I would love to hear any recommendations you have about other unique places to visit in Niagara-on-the-Lake or activities to do, even in the wintertime.
+Let me know your thoughts in the comment section below, and don’t forget to follow my travels on Instagram too.